-- 17. The Registrar may permit a student to register for a full-time PhD where the expected and maximum period of study are both set at 48 months, in cases where the funding body requires this to be the case, owing to the nature of the proposed programme of research, and provides funding to support an extended period of full-time training. - 18.
+- 17. The Director of Student and Academic Services may permit a student to register for a full-time PhD where the expected and maximum period of study are both set at 48 months, in cases where the funding body requires this to be the case, owing to the nature of the proposed programme of research, and provides funding to support an extended period of full-time training. - 18.
 Where a student transfers between full-time and part-time modes of study the maximum period of study will be calculated on a pro-rata basis. - 19.
 The maximum period of study will be reduced to take account of each year of advanced standing granted in recognition of prior learning. - 20.
 A candidate who is a previous graduate or a current member of staff of the University, or who has a relevant academic connection to the University, may be permitted to register for the degree of Doctor of Philosophy by published work.
 In such cases, the candidate must provide evidence of having authored a minimum of six peer-reviewed refereed publications.
 In such cases, the expected period of study is one year full-time, or two years part-time, to produce a sustained narrative that integrates the published research, through coherent theoretical and methodological evaluation, as an original and independent contribution to knowledge. - 21.
-In exceptional circumstances, the Registrar, consulting as appropriate with members of the Research Degrees Assessment Panel, may recommend to Senate that the maximum period of enrolment for an individual student be extended. - 22.
+In exceptional circumstances, the Director of Student and Academic Services , consulting as appropriate with members of the Research Degrees Assessment Panel, may recommend to Senate that the maximum period of enrolment for an individual student be extended. - 22.
 Postgraduate research students will normally pursue their programme of study and research at Abertay University.
-The Registrar may exceptionally permit a candidate to pursue the whole or part of their research programme elsewhere, providing that appropriate supervisory arrangements have been made, and that the student has access to appropriate research facilities and engages in appropriate researcher development and training.
+The Director of Student and Academic Services may exceptionally permit a candidate to pursue the whole or part of their research programme off-campus, providing that appropriate supervisory arrangements have been made, that the student has access to appropriate research facilities and engages in appropriate researcher development and training, and that the student will abide by all other regulatory process herein.